rudrajit1729/rudrajit1729/README.md

 </a> -->
 <br></br>

-An engineer, researcher and a software developer 👨‍💻 from India.
+An engineer, researcher and a software developer 👨‍💻 originally from India.

-My current work is focused at the intersections of software engineering, image processing, machine learning, deep learning and quantum computing.
-I am broadly interested in developing robust and smart software solutions to solve real world problems in interdisciplinary areas of science and technology.
+My current work is focused at the intersections of Software Engineering, Human-AI interaction, Image Processing and Quantum Computing.

  - 💬 Ask me about: Tech, Algorithms, Quantum Physics, Bollywood, Comics, Chess
  - 📫 How to reach me: Any platform you are comfortable with, links are above 🔝